NextJs-Training/nextjs-prisma/README.md

 ## 💁‍♀️ How to use

 - [Provision a Postgres container on Railway](https://dev.new)
+- `npm run dev` Runs the app in the development mode.
+- Open http://localhost:3000 to view it in your browser.
 - Connect to your Railway project with `railway link`
 - Migrate the database `railway run yarn migrate:dev`
 - Run the NextJS app `railway run yarn dev`